yavin-dev/docs/pages/guide/09-start.md

 ### <i class="d-icon d-new-star"></i> New Features
 #### Column Config Reordering & Sorting

-- [yavin-dev/framework#1280](https://github.com/yavin-dev/framework/pull/1280) Reordering and sorting columns directly in the column config.
+- [yavin-dev/framework#1280](https://github.com/yavin-dev/framework/pull/1280) Support for reordering and sorting columns directly in the column config.
+You no longer need to run a request to apply sorts and can reorder columns outside of the table visualization.

 <img src="/assets/images/Release_demo_reordering_sorting.gif">